highcharts/highcharts/docs/maps/tiledwebmap-series.md

 Providers properties
 ------------
 Highcharts by default supports the following tile providers: `OpenStreetMap`, `Thunderforest`, `Esri`, `Stamen`, `USGS` and `LimaLabs`.
 Each provider has their own themes and possible subdomains.
 Tiles are provided in a specific map projection, usually it is a WebMercator projection.

 Providers supported natively by Highcharts force map chart configuration to set an appropriate map projection.
-If the user sets his own projection, which is not supported, there will be a warning in the console and tiles might not load properly.
-Other providers can be added by using a custom url in provider.url property or another provider can be [custom built and plugged in](https://jsfiddle.net/BlackLabel/hmkatnz7/).
+If the user sets their own projection, which is not supported, there will be a warning in the console and tiles might not load properly.
+Other providers can be added by using a custom URL in the `provider.url` property or another provider can be [custom built and plugged in](https://highcharts.com/samples/maps/series-tiledwebmaps/human-anatomy).

 Available providers
 ------------
 * `OpenStreetMap`

     OpenStreetMap (OSM) is a free, open geographic database updated and maintained by a community of volunteers via open collaboration.
 URL: https://www.openstreetmap.org/

     Available properties:

         theme: 'Standard’, ‘Hot’, ‘Mapnik’, ‘OpenTopoMap’